A quick guide to LINQ with examples

 Console.ReadKey();

 property returns the file size in bytes.
-Then, we declared an intermediate variable to convert it to megabytes.
+We declared an intermediate variable to convert it to megabytes.
 Like this,

 let sizeInMb = file.Length / 1024 / 1024